The Yokonuma-Temperley-Lieb Algebra: Introduction

+In \cite{ChLa} it is shown that if the trace parameters $x_1 , \ldots , x_{d-1}$ are $d^{th}$ roots of unity, then the classical link invariants derived from the algebra ${\rm Y}_{d,n}(u)$ coincide with the 2--variable Jones or HOMFLYPT polynomial.
+Using Theorem~\ref{ytlthmgen} and the results in \cite{ChLa}, we obtain from the invariants for framed and classical links in \cite{JL2,JL4} related to ${\rm Y}_{d,n}(u)$ 1--variable framed and classical link invariants through the algebras ${\rm YTL}_{d,n}(u)$ (Definition~\ref{invsdef}).
+As we show, these invariants coincide with the Jones polynomial for the case of classical links and they are framed analogues of the Jones polynomial for the case of framed links (Corollary~\ref{invcor}).\\

-More precisely, in Section 2 we recall the definition and basic properties of the classical Temperley-Lieb algebra and the Yokonuma-Hecke algebra.
-In Section 3 we define the Yokonuma-Temperley Lieb algebra as a quotient of the Yokonuma-Hecke algebra (Definition 1).
-We also give a presentation with non-invertible generators for this algebra (Proposition \ref{noninvert}).
-We then prove that there exists a linear basis for ${\rm YTL}_{d,n}(u)$ where the highest and lowest index braiding generators appear at most once and we count the dimension of ${\rm YTL}_{d,n}(u)$ (Proposition~\ref{LIG} and Theorem 2).
-Finally, in Section 4, we recall Ocneanu's theorem for the existence of a unique Markov trace on the Hecke algebras, ${\rm H}_n(q)$, and we present Jones' combinatorial methods for defining the Markov trace on the Temperley-Lieb algebra as a factoring of the Ocneanu trace on ${\rm H}_n(q)$.
-We then explore the possibility for the Juyumaya trace to pass through to the quotient ${\rm YTL}_{d,n}(u)$ of ${\rm Y}_{d,n}(u)$, in analogy to the Ocneanu trace, and we prove that it does not (Theorem \ref{tracethm}).\\
+The paper is organized as follows: In Section~1 we recall the definition and basic properties of the classical Temperley--Lieb algebra and the Yokonuma--Hecke algebra.
+In Section~2 we define the Yokonuma--Temperley--Lieb algebra as a quotient of the Yokonuma--Hecke algebra over a two-sided ideal (Eq.~\ref{ideal} and Definition~\ref{ytldef}), which we show that is a principal ideal (Corollary~\ref{coroldef}).
+Finally, we give a presentation for ${\rm YTL}_{d,n}(u)$ with non-invertible generators (Proposition \ref{noninvert}).
+In Section~3 we present a spanning set for ${\rm YTL}_{d,n}(u)$ and the results of Chlouveraki and Pouchin \cite{ChPou} on the dimension and a linear basis for ${\rm YTL}_{d,n}(u)$.
+Then we give a basis for ${\rm YTL}_{2,3}(u)$.
+Section~4 focuses on the necessary and sufficient conditions under which the trace ${\rm tr}$ on ${\rm Y}_{d,n}(u)$ passes to the quotient algebra ${\rm YTL}_{d,n}(u)$ (Theorems~\ref{generalcase} and \ref{ytlthmgen}).
+Finally, in Section~5 we discuss the invariants for classical and framed links that can be constructed through the trace ${\rm tr}$ and we recover the Jones polynomial (Corollary~\ref{invcor}).